itsMrRobot/nac_enforcement_automation/README.md

 ## Scripts
 - `meraki_mac_scraper.py`: Pull active client MACs from a Meraki site (network).
-- `ise_mac_loader.py`: (ISE OpenAPI 3.x+) Create/ensure a matching Endpoint Identity Group in ISE and load those MACs as endpoints, then report if any policy references that group.
+- `ise_mac_loader.py`: (ISE ERS) Create/ensure a matching Endpoint Identity Group in ISE and load those MACs as endpoints, then report if any policy references that group.

 ## Usage